Platte County, Nebraska

 - 1996: The Platte County Historical Society is established.

-This timeline provides a condensed summary of the historical journey of Platte County, Nebraska.
+This timeline provides a concise overview of the key events in the history of Platte County, Nebraska.